Megagon: Regular megagon

-which is very close to 2π.
+which is exceedingly close to 2π.
 In fact, for a circle the size of the Earth's equator, with a circumference of 40,075 kilometres, one edge of a megagon inscribed in such a circle would be slightly over 40 meters long.
 The difference between the perimeter of the inscribed megagon and the circumference of this circle comes to less than 1/16 millimeters.

 Because 1,000,000 = 2^{6} × 5^{6}, the number of sides is not a product of distinct Fermat primes and a power of two.
 Thus the regular megagon is not a constructible polygon.
 Indeed, it is not even constructible with the use of an angle trisector, as the number of sides is neither a product of distinct Pierpont primes, nor a product of powers of two and three.

 Philosophical application

 Like René Descartes's example of the chiliagon, the million-sided polygon has been used as an illustration of a well-defined concept that cannot be visualised.

 The megagon is also used as an illustration of the convergence of regular polygons to a circle.